railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 To enter the lot number in an operation you can use an existing lot number or create a new lot.
 A manufacturing lot (batch number) must always be used for a single product.
 A tracking number can be used several times for different products so you can mix different products on a pallet or in a box.

-.. tip::   **Point**  *Simplified View*
+.. note:: Simplified View

-    In the simplified view the tracking numbers don't appear.
-The different fields are deliberately hidden while working in the simplified view.
+    In the simplified view the tracking numbers can't be seen.
+    These fields are hidden when working in simplified view.

 On the product form it is also possible to indicate the operations in which a lot nubmer is required.
 You can then force the user to show the lot number for manufacturing operations, goods receipt, or customer packing.